haka-security/haka/doc/user/tutorial/dissector/state_machine.rst

 * `update`: user-defined transition.
 It's only purpose it to pass the control to the rigth transition (`up̀` or `down`) when new data are available.

-Finally, the last line allows to select the initial state.
+Finally, the last line allow us to select the initial state.

 Adding new states
 ^^^^^^^^^^^^^^^^^